We call it "Navidad," the Spanish word for Christmas. But literally, it means "Nativity" — and we have no qualms about the birth we are celebrating.

 This is the time we use to retell old family stories, mourn relatives who have passed, call family members who are far away and cherish the ones who are sharing our meals.

 During dinner, the discussions usually take us back to other Nochebuenas.
+We laugh about the good times, share some tearful moments and give thanks for overcoming the obstacles.

 Last Thursday evening, in most Hispanic homes throughout this country, you can bet there were people hugging, revisiting their lives and giving thanks for their blessings.
 That's what Nochebuena is all about.